catseye/Lariat/README.md

 be as simple as modelling names as natural numbers, taking the maximum of a set of names (natural numbers) and adding 1 to it.

-> **Note**: Beyond these basic properties, it would be reasonable for a practical
-> implementation of Lariat to provide other operations such as constructing
+Note that, although neither of these properties is exposed as an operation, it would be reasonable for a practical implementation of Lariat to do so.

-> a new name from a textual representation, rendering a given name to
-> a canonical textual representation, and so forth.
-From the perspective
-> of Lariat itself these are ancillary operations, and as such will not be
-> defined in this document.
+And beyond these basic properties, it would also be reasonable to provide other operations on names, such as constructing a new name from a textual representation, rendering a given name to a canonical textual representation, and so forth.
+From the perspective of Lariat itself these are ancillary operations, and as such will not be defined in this document.

 Terms
 -----